-Is a Do-it-Yourself Fix Right for Dentures?
+Is a Do-It-Yourself Fix Right for Dentures?

-1. The risks involved: A do-it-yourself fix for broken dentures is good, but risks are attached if you follow the appropriate procedure for fixing them.
+A do-it-yourself fix for broken dentures is good, but risks are attached if you follow the appropriate procedure for fixing them.
 These risks include:

-• Irritation with the gum
+- Irritation with the gum

-• Discomfort to your jaw
+- Discomfort to your jaw

-• Denture fitting issues
+- Denture fitting issues

-• Exposing your oral health to toxic substances.
+- Exposing your oral health to toxic substances.

-Hence, before considering a do-it-yourself fix for your broken dentures, you should consider the abovementioned risks.
+Hence, before considering a do-it-yourself fix for your broken dentures, you should consider the above mentioned risks.

-1. How long the fix last: This can also be described as the intention behind fixing the dentures yourself.
+This can also be described as the intention behind fixing the dentures yourself.
 It is understood that breaks in dentures can happen when and where you least expect them, and a do-it-yourself fix is the most viable option you can choose.
 Still, it would help if you stopped to consider how long the fix will last or be used.
 When it comes to fixing dentures, there are two options concerning the intent behind or how long the fix will last.

 There is the option of a short-term fix, and there is the option of a long-term fix.
 A short-term fix is something you consider when you want the dentures repaired immediately or if you want to continue using them pending when you see your dentist.
 The long-term fix is the repairs or recommendations you get when a dental professional addresses the broken dentures.